News

 This page contains recent updates and accomplishments, based on our initial focus area of Food Insecurity.

 The prototype is built using highly scalable open source technology that is designed to simultaneously support thousands of events simultaneously.
 While the initial version is focused on clients, the solution is architected to also handle volunteer check in/out processes in the future.
-We are actively evolving the solution and have identified several sites for real world beta testing.
+We are actively evolving the solution and have identified several sites for field testing.

 October 3, 2025: Queue Management Whitepaper